-The Montana Hunter-Landowner Stewardship Project is an information program for anyone interested in promoting responsible hunter behavior and good hunter-landowner relations in Montana.
+The Montana Hunter-Landowner Stewardship Program is for anyone interested in promoting responsible hunter behavior and good hunter-landowner relations in Montana.

 The program is delivered through an interactive website utilizing questions, videos, and feedback as well as opportunities for you to test your knowledge on a variety of practical topics related to hunter-landowner relations and responsible hunter behavior.